Asiana Treks and Tours

 Trek Difficulty:

-The Everest Base Camp trek presents a moderate and challenging yet enriching adventure.
+The Everest Base Camp trek offers a moderate yet challenging and enriching adventure.
 Your enjoyment of the trip will largely depend on your level of fitness.
 We recommend building stamina at least two weeks before the Trek.
 Activities include jogging, running, swimming, or taking long hikes for the journey ahead.

 Completing this Trek is achievable even if you're a beginner, although you must maintain a reasonable fitness level.
-Prior trekking experience can be advantageous, though it is optional.
+Prior trekking experience is advantageous, although it is optional.
 All you need is the readiness to hike steadily for 4-8 hours, navigating tricky terrain.

 Suppose trekkers have pre-existing medical conditions, such as lung or heart diseases.
 In that case, they are advised to consult their physician before booking the Trek to ensure their safety and well-being throughout the journey.